stleon/stleon.github.io/resume_eng.md

   RESPONSIBILITIES:
   - Development and improvement of architecture and infrastructure of the subsystem of orchestration and functioning of system components management.
-  - Coordinate development in Erlang Team.
+  - Management of development in Erlang Team.
   - CodeReview.
   - Prototyping of solutions and participation in product launch.
   - Interviewing new employees (Python, GoLang, JS, Erlang, QA, DevOps).